onep/juan-pablo-villegas/content/artwork/presencia.md

 title = "presencia"

 +++
-Presencia is a project in which I explore the body as an object and its formal transformations.
+Presencia is a project in which I explore the body as an object and its formal transformations in time and space.

 <img class="full" src="/uploads/2018/10/17/presencia1.jpg" alt="Antiguo Logo del MAM">